mikrono/tModLoaderWiki_kr_ko/NetMessage-Class-Documentation.md

 Sends a text packet from this client's player to the server.

 ## public static void SendData(int msgType, int remoteClient = -1, int ignoreClient = -1, NetworkText text = null, int number = 0, float number2 = 0f, float number3 = 0f, float number4 = 0f, int number5 = 0, int number6 = 0, int number7 = 0)
-Sends netcode data from this client to the server.
+Sends netcode data from this client to the server or vice versa.
 Covered in more detail in the [next section](#netmessagesenddata).

 ## public static int CompressTileBlock(int xStart, int yStart, short width, short height, byte[] buffer, int bufferStart)
 Prepares the tile data in the given area of the map to be sent.